yousong/waller/omysocks/README.md

 ### `redsocks`

 - `localip`
-	- bind address redsocks will listen to.
-	- defaults to `127.0.0.1`
+	- bind address of redsocks, defaults to `127.0.0.1`
 	- `0.0.0.0` is the recommended value for a router
-	- `192.168.1.1` will not cover `OUTPUT` traffic
+	- note that `192.168.1.1` will not cover `OUTPUT` traffic
 - `localport`
-	- starting port redsocks will listen to
+	- starting port redsocks will serve on
 	- required
 - `baseconf`
-	- `base` section of `redsocks.conf`
+	- content of `base` section of `redsocks.conf`
 	- optional but recommended to give a explicit setting
 	- ossherd do not overwrite `/etc/redsocks.conf`
 	- the generated `redsocks.conf` will be used by redsocks with `-c` option